jundalisay/superb/content/en/research/newton/principia/book-3/2-phenomena.md

-+++
+---
+heading: Book 3
-title= "2= Phenomena"
+title: "2: Phenomena"
-image= "/covers/principia.jpg"
-description= "All astronomers agree that their periodic times are in the sesquiplicate proportion of the semi-diameters of their orbits" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "All astronomers agree that their periodic times are in the sesquiplicate proportion of the semi-diameters of their orbits"
-+++
+image: "/covers/principia.jpg"
+icon: "/icons/newton.png"
+weight: 6
+draft: true
+---

 The circumjovial planets, by radii drawn to Jupiter s centre, describe areas proportional to the times of description.